Non-Motorized Transportation Plan and Climate Sustainability Plan Recommendations

 Date: 2012

-Vital Condition: Basic Needs for Health and Safety, Reliable Transportation
+Vital Condition: Reliable Transportation

-Determinants of Health: nutrition, active transportation, traffic safety, physical activity, active transportation
+Determinants of Health: active transportation

-Research Methods: Primary research, Literature review, Qualitative research
+Research Methods: Primary Research, Literature Review, Qualitative Research

 Community Types: urban